 Joseph Chow, Specialized Business Solutions Center Director, Bremer Bank

-Laura Burr – Deposit Administration Manager, VP, Bremer Bank
+Laura Burr – Deposit Administration Manager, Bremer Bank

 Meredith Winegar, Mortgage and Trust Operations Director, Bremer Bank

 Robert Worden, Insurance & Sales Education, Bremer Insurance

 Small businesses are an attractive target for cybercriminals.
 Having a financial partner that can help you to identify, understand, and manage these cyber risks is critical.
 Hear from a Bremer Bank panel with backgrounds in cyber security, operations, fraud, and insurance as they share practical information and resources with real customer stories.
 This session will help to Increase your knowledge of cyber security threats and what small businesses should be concerned about when it comes to banking and cyber security.